WendyOkoli/Host-a-static-wesite-with-AWS-S3-bucket-and-Cloudfront/README.md

   ![Bucket Policy](/Images/Image10.png)

-   I then enabled static website hosting from the so the website can serve the statis files in my bucket.
+   I then enabled static website hosting so the website can serve the static files in my bucket.

    ![Enable Static Website Hosting](/Images/Image9.png)